microsoft/pyright/README.md

 Q: What is the difference between pyright and the [Microsoft Python Language Server](https://github.com/Microsoft/python-language-server)?

-A: The Microsoft Python Language Server is a [language server protocol (LSP)](https://microsoft.github.io/language-server-protocol/) implementation that works with the Microsoft Python VS Code plugin.
+A: The Microsoft Python Language Server is a [language server protocol (LSP)](https://microsoft.github.io/language-server-protocol/) implementation that works with the Microsoft Python VS Code plugin, and it is officially supported by a team of Microsoft engineers.
 It also provides type checking capabilities.
 Pyright provides overlapping functionality but includes some unique features such as more configurabilty, command-line execution, and better performance.

 ## Installation